 - Find out the size of the ski area to make sure that it’s big enough for what you want.
-Morzine is part of the Portes du Soleil which is arguably the biggest ski area in the world with over 650km of marked pistes.
+Morzine is part of the Portes du Soleil which is one of the biggest ski areas in the world with over 650km of marked pistes.

 - Check on the amount of south facing slopes as these will be the first to suffer with lack of snow due to snow melt.